 SEC Whistleblower Rules to Maximize an Award

-In exchange for specific and credible tips, the SEC is required to pay monetary awards of 10% to 30% of the total monetary sanctions collected.
-The largest award to date is $83 million, which was issued to three whistleblowers who disclosed information that led to a $415 million enforcement action (thus, the whistleblowers’ award was 20% of the total monetary sanctions).
+Per the SEC whistleblower rules, in exchange for specific and credible tips, the SEC is required to pay monetary awards of 10% to 30% of the total monetary sanctions collected.
+The largest SEC whistleblower awards to date are $114 million and $50 million.

 Prior to submitting a tip, whistleblowers should understand the SEC Whistleblower Program’s rules that govern the percentage of a potential whistleblower award.
-The SEC’s rules include both positive and negative factors that the Commission considers when determining the appropriate award percentage ranging from 10% to 30% of the monetary sanctions recovered in an enforcement action.
-Leveraging these rules effectively can potentially increase an award by millions of dollars.
+The SEC whistleblower rules include both positive and negative factors that the Commission considers when determining the appropriate award percentage ranging from 10% to 30% of the monetary sanctions recovered in an enforcement action.
+Leveraging the SEC whistleblower rules effectively can potentially increase an award by millions of dollars.

 The SEC may increase a whistleblower’s payout based on several factors.
 Whistleblowers and their counsel can take concrete steps to leverage these factors, both before and after filing a tip with the SEC, to maximize an SEC whistleblower award.
 The following four positive factors can significantly increase a whistleblower’s award share.